 A mixed use housing and medical destination for people with intellectual disabilities and seniors

-Because housing and services for adults with intellectual and developmental disabilities is underfunded and scarce, family members may end up never relinquishing their caregiver roles, even as they age into needing services themselves.
+Because housing and services for adults with intellectual and developmental disabilities are underfunded and scarce, family members may end up never relinquishing their caregiver roles, even as they age into needing services themselves.
 Aging parents may remain in housing that no longer fits their needs or provides the safety they require.
 Because this is also often the case for seniors generally who remain the community, a suburban-Chicago building developer saw a potential market demand for housing that would accommodate all three populations.
 Smart Policy Works served as a disability policy and services consultant on this project.
 Continue reading “Supportive Housing Strategy”

 The Affordable Care Act was the most sweeping reform of the U.S. healthcare system since Medicare, potentially opening a path to care for millions of Americans.
 How many of them were in Illinois?
 Who would be eligible for affordable, guaranteed health coverage in 2014, where did these people live, and how would they access coverage?
 Policymakers, providers, and citizens wanted to know.
 We created this data-mapping project at Illinois Health Matters to illustrate the potential impact of the ACA on uninsured Illinoisans.